apophys/aoc_2020/README.md

-# aoc_2020
+# Advent of Code 2020

-Implementations of Advent of Code tasks
+Implementations of Advent of Code tasks.